 Pull-ups - When a driver stops and pulls forward to clear an encroachment or to get a better position, it is scored as a "pull-up".
 Stopping without changing direction does not count as a pull-up.
 You will not be penalized for initial pull-ups.
-However, an excessive number of pull-ups, will count as errors.
+However, an excessive number of pull-ups, will count as one (1) point errors.